NZMSA/2017-AdvTraining/Day 3/3.3 Integrating Easy Tables with Node.js (GET Request)/README.md

 # 3.3 Integrating Easy Tables with Node.js (GET Request)

 ### 3.3.1 Introduction

 - We've now got a database up and running with some content inside of it, we now want to interact with the Database so that we can retrieve persisted user data.

-- When you query EasyTables, you are returned the complete dataset of every single instance inside your database, and so firstly we'll complelte a get request from postman to the EasyTables, and then have a look at how the data is stored.
+- When you query EasyTables, you are returned the complete dataset of every single instance inside your database, and so firstly we'll complete a get request from postman to the EasyTables, and then have a look at how the data is stored.

 {PHOTO HERE}

 -So yo can see, that the data is all there and every single property you want is there, this includes the username and FavouriteFood, the things that we care about.